K-U ratio: Planetary gamma-ray spectrometers

 Some elements like potassium, uranium, and thorium are naturally radioactive and give off gamma rays as they decay.
 Electromagnetic radiation from these isotopes can be detected by a Gamma-Ray Spectrometer (GRS) dropped toward the planetary surface or observed from orbit.
 An orbiting instrument can map the surface distribution of many elements for an entire planet.

-Unmanned spacecraft programs such as Venera and the Vega program have flown to Venus and sent back estimates of the K/U ratio of the surface rocks.
+Uncrewed spacecraft programs such as Venera and the Vega program have flown to Venus and sent back data allowing estimates of the K/U ratio of the surface rocks.

 The Lunar Prospector mission used a GRS to map the Earth's Moon.

 To determine the elemental makeup of the Martian surface, the Mars Odyssey used a GRS and two neutron detectors.

 These GRS readings can be compared to direct elemental measurements of chondrites meteorites, Earth, and Moon samples brought back from Apollo program missions, as well as to meteorites that are believed to have come from Mars.

-Ratios of solar system bodies
+Ratios of Solar System bodies

 K and U move together during geochemical processes and have long-lived radioisotopes that emit gamma rays.
 It is calculated as a ratio of one to the other on an equal mass basis which is often $\mu gram [element]/gram$.

-This creates a compelling explanation for the evolution of the solar system.
+This creates a compelling explanation for the evolution of the Solar System.

-This result is consistent with an increasing temperature toward the sun during its early protoplanetary nebula phase.
+This result is consistent with an increasing temperature toward the Sun during its early protoplanetary nebula phase.

-The temperature at the early stage of solar system formation was in excess of 1,000K at the distance of Earth from the sun, and as low as 200–100K at the distances of Jupiter and Saturn.
+The temperature at the early stage of Solar System formation was in excess of 1,000K at the distance of Earth from the Sun, and as low as 200–100K at the distances of Jupiter and Saturn.